noteed/exploring/README.md

 ## Parts

+The game is organized in 9 "parts", which include e.g. the "Suspended jail", but also the protection and password screens.

 In both
 [Fabien's](https://github.com/fabiensanglard/Another-World-Bytecode-Interpreter/blob/6093bbca11b046a64557354eb4c237b0318f4ec7/src/parts.cpp)
 and
 [Gregory's](https://github.com/cyxx/rawgl/blob/8b4c255453229bca15df715961554f85adec8eb5/resource.cpp#L566-L577)
-versions, the list of game "parts" are hard-coded, and for each part, the palette, virtual machine instructions, and graphics (both cinematics and gameplay) IDs (i.e. indices into `MEMLIST.BIN`) are known.
+versions, the list of game parts is hard-coded, and for each part, the resource IDs are known: palette, virtual machine instructions, and graphics (both cinematics and gameplay).

-I have also created hard-coded data for SQLite:
+I have also created [hard-coded data](exploring-parts.sql) for SQLite:

 ```
 $ sqlite3 -init sqliterc.txt exploring.db 'select * from parts'